 2. Prepare for all weather

-Be prepared to queue outdoors, so bring a coat or umbrella in case the heavens open.
+If you do need to queue, make sure to bring a coat or umbrella in case you're queueing outside and the heavens open.

 3. Prepare some questions

-You will probably only have limited time with each supplier.
+You may only have limited time with each supplier.
 The organisers should be able to give you a list of the suppliers who will be at the fair.
 Research them online in advance.

-You need to have a face covering with you and wear it at all times.
+You'll need to have a face-covering with you and wear it at all times.
 Remember to bring hand sanitiser with you and gloves if you would like to.
 A notebook may also be handy in case suppliers aren’t allowed to give leaflets or business cards.